keomabrun/brun18using/README.md

-Using SmartMesh IP in Smart Agriculture and Smart Building Deployments: it Just Works.
+Using SmartMesh IP in Smart Agriculture and Smart Building Applications.
 Keoma Brun-Laguna, Ana Laura Diedrichs, Diego Dujovne, Carlos Taffernaberry, Remy Leone, Xavier Vilajosana, Thomas Watteyne.
 Elsevier Computer Communications Journal, to appear in 2017.

 "(Not so) Intuitive Results from a Smart Agriculture Low-Power Wireless Mesh Deployment"